The favourites to win the 2024/25 Champions League - ranked

 Last season's Europa League finalists and German double winners were looking to continue their meteoric rise under the suave Xabi Alonso, but have struggled to offer the same intensity and invincibility as they did previously under the Spaniard.

-A 4-0 defeat to Liverpool on Matchday 4 highlighted they still have some way to go before competing for the title, although they will prove a force to be reckoned with should they rediscover their confidence.
+A 4-0 defeat to Liverpool on Matchday 4 highlighted they still have some way to go before competing for the title, although a subsequent 5-0 mauling of Salzburg has seen them fly back up the table.

 7. Bayern Munich